A Festival of Light:

 Welcoming the Sun Through the Ages:

-Four thousand years ago, the Ancient Egyptians took the time to celebrate the daily rebirth of Horus - the god of the Sun.
+Four thousand years ago, the Ancient Egyptians took the time to celebrate the daily rebirth of Ra, the god of the Sun.
 As their culture flourished and spread throughout Mesopotamia, other civilizations decided to get in on the sun-welcoming action.
 They found that things went really well... until the weather got cooler, and crops began to die.
 Each year, this cycle of birth, death and rebirth took place, and they began to realize that every year after a period of cold and darkness, the Sun did indeed return.

 Winter festivals were also common in Greece and Rome, as well as in the British Isles.
 When a new religion called Christianity popped up, the new hierarchy had trouble converting the Pagans, and as such, folks didn't want to give up their old holidays.
 Christian churches were built on old Pagan worship sites, and Pagan symbols were incorporated into the symbolism of Christianity.
 Within a few centuries, the Christians had everyone worshipping a new holiday celebrated on December 25.